Russia steps up bombardment of Kyiv, civilians flee Mariupol

 Rescue workers said one person died and several were rescued, but others remained inside.

+Resident Volodymr Trophimov said he watched as a building was hit.
+“And then there was a howl, and I watched out of the window, and it crashed into the building and all the windows were smashed,” he said.

 Shockwaves from an explosion also damaged the entry to a downtown subway station that has been used as a bomb shelter.
-City authorities tweeted an image of the blown-out facade, saying trains would no longer stop at the station.
+City authorities tweeted an image of the blown-out facade and said trains would no longer stop at the station.

 A 10-story apartment building in the Podilsky district of Kyiv, north of the government quarter, was damaged.
 Russian forces also stepped up strikes overnight on Irpin and the northwest Kyiv suburbs of Hostomel and Bucha, said the head of the capital region, Oleksiy Kuleba.